INDEPENDENT CONTRACTOR AGREEMENT

 Contractor’s work is strictly non-partisan, meaning that you can’t advocate any party/candidate!

-Preparing for Contractor’s Registration Initiative
+Preparing for Contractor’s Turnout Initiative

 If Contractor has another idea, Company encourages Contractor to pursue it!

-Choose three possible formats/locations for Contractor’s voter registration activities that are most appropriate for Contractor’s school and select possible dates.
+Choose three possible formats/locations for Contractor’s voter turnout activities that are most appropriate for Contractor’s school and select possible dates.
 Make sure that any activities comply with the rules of your school and any laws applicable to your city or state.